curl/curl/docs/libcurl/opts/CURLOPT_IPRESOLVE.md

 Allows an application to select what kind of IP addresses to use when establishing a connection or choosing one from the connection pool.
-This is interesting when using host names that resolve to more than one IP family.
+This is interesting when using hostnames that resolve to more than one IP family.

 If the URL provided for a transfer contains a numerical IP version as a host name, this option does not override or prohibit libcurl from using that IP